Jiansen/TAkka/README.md

 * examples: small takka and akka examples

 * socko-webserver: source code of the [socko webserver project](http://sockoweb.org/).
-Retrieved at 24 June 2012
+Retrieved on 24 June 2012

 * socko-examples: examples of socko.
-Retrieved at 24 June 2012
+Retrieved on 24 June 2012

 * takka-socko-webserver: rewrite socko using takka.